Russia says it thwarted major Ukrainian offensive, killed hundreds | Law-Order

 "The enemy's goal was to break through our defences in the most vulnerable, in its opinion, sector of the front," it said.
 "The enemy did not achieve its tasks, it had no success."
 Reuters was unable to immediately verify the Russian statement and the Ukrainian defence ministry and military did not immediately respond to written requests for comment.

-Russia says the war is escalating and says the West is fighting what amounts to a hybrid war against Russia which is aimed at sowing discord and ultimately carving up Russia's vast natural resources.
 The West says it wants Ukraine to defeat Russia but denies that it wants to destroy Russia.
 U.S. President Joe Biden said last year that a direct confrontation between NATO and Russia would mean World War Three.
-(Writing by Guy Faulconbridge in Moscow, Lidia Kelly in Melbourne and David Ljunggren in Ottawa; editing by Diane Craft and Lincoln Feast.)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)